Corfe Castle Wedding Photographs in Dorset

 Steam Train at Corfe Castle Wedding Photographs

-The controller and driver were so very accommodating.
-They reserved a couple of carriages for the wedding party and waiting for us to take some photographs with the train before it departed.
+The controller and driver were so very accommodating for this Corfe Castle wedding.
+They had reserved a couple of carriages for the wedding party and waiting for us to take some photographs with the train before it departed.

 Corfe Castle Wedding Reception Photographs

-Back to the Corfe Castle wedding celebrations at the Bankes Arms Hotel.
-The room was prepared for the evening’s festivities.
+Next we headed back to the Corfe Castle wedding celebrations at the Bankes Arms Hotel.
+The room was then prepared for the evening’s festivities.
 Drinks were served and as the sun set over the valley candles were lit out in garden.
 The wedding speeches were short and from the heart and Gale and Chris cut the cake before the band arrived to set up.

 Corfe Castle Wedding Evening Photographs in Dorset

-After some warm up numbers the band stuck up for the first dance.
-Gale and Chris were quickly joined by family and friends.
+After some warm up numbers the band then stuck up for the first dance.
+Next, Gale and Chris were quickly joined by family and friends.
 They were keen to show off their funky moves on the dance floor.
-We left Chris and Gale’s Corfe Castle Wedding fighting the urge to join in with the satisfaction of a job well done.
+We left Chris and Gale’s Corfe Castle wedding fighting the urge to join in, with the satisfaction of a job well done.